acm-uiuc/til/_til/vim/end-of-the-word.md

+---
-# End Of The Word
+title: End Of The Word
+category: vim
+---

 Word-based movement can serve as a quick way to get around locally in Vim.
 I most often use `w` and `b` for this kind of movement.
 While `w` and `b` move